gsgsjssvsv1249/meraport/README.md

-# codedbyom-portfolio
+portfolio
-🌐 Source code for https://codedbyom.com/ - A modern, responsive portfolio website showcasing full-stack development skills in PHP, Python, and Node.js.
+🌐 Source code for https://hackerxbhai.site/ - A modern, responsive portfolio website showcasing full-stack development skills in PHP, Python, and Node.js.
 Features professional experience, projects, and services with optimized performance and mobile-first design.

-# Contributing to codedbyom.com Portfolio
+# Contributing to Portfolio

 Thank you for your interest in contributing to my portfolio website!
 I appreciate any feedback, suggestions, or improvements you'd like to share.